Skip To Main Content

 Each year the Scholastic Art Awards celebrate student works judged based on originality, technical skill, and emergence of a personal voice or vision.
 Saint Joseph High School students submit their works to the regional Scholastic Art competition, where judges can award a Gold Key, Silver Key, or Honorable Mention designation for works of art.

-In 2023, Saint Joe students amassed 60 awards in the Scholastic Art competition, with 14 Gold Keys, 21 Silver Keys, and 25 Honorable Mentions.
+In 2025, Saint Joe students amassed over 100 awards in the Scholastic Art competition, with 19 Gold Keys, 41 Silver Keys, and 42 Honorable Mentions.

 Drama/Theatre